On The Log Sarkisov Program For Foliations On Projective 3-Folds: Abstract

 \section{Abstract}

-The classical Sarkisov Program aims to decompose the induced birational map between any two Mori fiber spaces obtained as end results of different minimal model program ( starting from same projective variety ), in terms of finitely many Sarkisov links.
-In this article we prove the Sarkisov Program for co-rank one foliation with suitable singularities on normal projective threefolds.
-We also relate two foliated Mori fiber spaces with rank one foliations on normal projective threeefolds in the spirit of Sarkisov Program.
+In this article, we prove the Sarkisov Program for co-rank one foliations with suitable singularities on normal projective threefolds.
+We also exibit a weaker version of birational super-rigidity between two foliated Mori fiber spaces with rank one foliations on normal projective threefolds.